ericvsmith/dataclasses/README.rst

 is a backport to Python 3.6, it raises an interesting question: does that guarantee apply to 3.6?
 For CPython 3.6 it does.
 As of the time of this writing, it's also true for all other Python implementations that claim to be 3.6 compatible, of which there are none.
+Any new 3.6 implementations are expected to have ordered dicts.
 See the analysis at the end of this email:

 https://mail.python.org/pipermail/python-dev/2017-December/151325.html